-Sometimes, when employees haven't experienced the ease and awesomeness of TSheets, they have some concerns.
+Sometimes, when team members haven't experienced the ease and awesomeness of TSheets, they have some concerns.
 Here are some typical objections and possible responses and tips.

 - "The app will use too much of my phone's data or battery life."
 One great thing about TSheets is that it uses very little data because it only syncs every 10 minutes, and it only uses 1% of your phone's battery.
 With this app, you won't have to upgrade your data plan.
 If they still object, you might consider offering a $5-$7 reimbursement every month that will more than cover their usage.

 - "I don't know how to use it."
-Advanced training is the key to a successfull roll-out.
-Rather than just telling employees to start using the app, to ensure that all employees receive training, schedule a staff meeting at which you can:
+Advanced training is the key to a successful roll-out.
+Rather than just telling team members to start using the app, to ensure that all team members receive training, schedule a staff meeting at which you can:

 To schedule a live session: contact our friendly Customer Experience team.

 - Watch pre-recorded webinars found at the TSheets Learning Center.

 - Attend a live online training session that:

 - Is tailored to the way your company will be using TSheets